Workplace Benefits

 2. Tax-free withdrawals: When you need to pay eligible medical expenses, you can withdraw money from an HSA tax-free.

-3. Reduced taxable income: Much like 401(k)s or individual retirement accounts (IRAs), the funds held in an HSA reduce the policyholder’s amount of taxable income for the year.
+3. Reduced taxable income: Much like 401(k)s or individual retirement accounts (IRAs), the funds held in an HSA can help reduce the account holder’s taxable income for the year.

 4. Year-to-year rollover: Contributions to your HSA won’t reset every year.
 You’ll be able to roll over your unused HSA funds and build the account year after year.